ycm-core/YouCompleteMe/README.md

 suggest calling the `:YcmDiags` command to see what they were (even better, have Syntastic installed and call `:lopen`).

+### YCM auto-inserts completion strings I don't want!

+This means you probably have some mappings that interfere with YCM's internal ones.
+Make sure you don't have something mapped to <C-p>, <C-x> or <C-u> (in insert mode).

+YCM _never_ selects something for you; it just shows you a menu and the user has to explicitly select something.
+If something is being selected automatically, this means there's a bug or a misconfiguration somewhere.

 Contact
 -------